Skip to main content

 Scope

 The term artist’ has multiple definitions and visual artists hold many different roles in society.[1]
 Visual artists’ career paths and employment prospects and are hybrid and more diverse than those of most creative workers.[2]
-Recognising this social reality for artists and encompassing the whole person’, this qualitative study for 202425 that incorporates a longitudinal aspect draws direct from artists’ experiences to provide granular, topical evidence about the scope, and highly individualised nature of artists’ development including the levers and pitfalls they experience as contribution to articulating artists’ solutions to achieving sustainable art practices over a lifecycle.
+Recognising this social reality for artists and encompassing the whole person’, this qualitative study for 2024 – 25 involves artists in three English regions and incorporates a unique longitudinal aspect.
+It draws direct from artists’ experiences to provide granular, topical evidence about the scope and highly individualised nature of artists’ development, articulating the barriers and the ladders experienced and the role engagement in locality and communities plays in achieving sustainable art practices over a lifecycle.

 Credits

-This independent study is being supported by Axisweb and CAMP: contemporary art membership platform.
+This independent study is supported by Axisweb, CAMP: contemporary art membership platform and Creative Land Trust.

 References